dwaan/homebridge-adb/README.md

 If your have any question, refer to [FAQ.md](FAQ.md) first before sending GitHub issues.

-If want to support plugin, [you can buy me an Ice cream by follow this link](https://www.buymeacoffee.com/dwaan).
+If want to support this plugin, [you can buy me an Ice cream by follow this link](https://www.buymeacoffee.com/dwaan).
 Or feel free to share and stared this repo.

 ## Sidenote